SilverDove/Studio_Ghibli_Website/README.md

    **Spirited Away**
  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20Spirited%20Away.png)

-   In addition, the user can write comments at the end of the page.
-However, thses comments are not store in any database.
+   Besides, the user can write comments at the end of the page.
+However, these comments are not stored in any database.

  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20Comments%20(1).png)

- If the user didn't write a pseudo, it will automatically named "Anonymous"
+ If the user didn't write a pseudo, it will automatically be named "Anonymous"

  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20Comments%20(2).png)

  ### Your page
- Insipired from the website "My Anime List", this page allows to create a WatchList of Ghibli movies (watched, plan to watch and drop).
+ Inspired from the website "My Anime List", this page allows creating a WatchList of Ghibli movies (watched, plan to watch and drop).
 The user can modify the design of the page.

  **Blue Light Theme**
  ![](https://github.com/SilverDove/Studio_Ghibli_Website/blob/main/Screen/Ghibli's%20World%20-%20Your%20Page%20LIGHT%20BLUE.png)